 June 1st marked the first day of Atlantic hurricane season.
 Unfortunately for East Coast residents, it coincides with mosquito season.
 Mosquitoes love moisture.
 In fact, mosquito eggs need it to hatch.
 Therefore, a period of increased rainfall, intermittent flooding, and high humidity gives these blood-sucking pests just the environment needed to thrive.

-Not only are mosquito bites incredibly itchy and annoying, they carry with them the risk of disease transmission.
+Not only are mosquito bites incredibly itchy and annoying, but they also carry with them the risk of disease transmission.
 Protect yourself and your family from mosquitoes this summer with Ehrlich Pest Control.
 Our Mosquito and Tick Protection Plan will put your mind at ease knowing that our mosquito control experts are keeping your property mosquito-free.

 Check out 5 of the top cities for East Coast mosquito activity listed below.